2019: TWO PIANOS AT LEIPZIG

 Leipzig was the first post-Reunification East German city to convene a bi-annual "Jewish Week" at which former Jewish residents driven out during the Third Reich are invited back (along with their descendants) for a 7-day program as City guests.
 Leipzig's famed Conservatory and Gewandhaus Orchestra (both founded by Felix Mendelssohn), Thomas-Church Boys Choir (founded by J.S.
 Bach) and University (founded 1409) draw visitors, students and faculty from across Germany and the world.

-The idea of bringing Two Pianos back to to the city where it begins came to life when it became a formal project of The Synagogue and Meeting Center Leipzig eV under the direction of Gisela Kallenbach (former Member, EU Parliament and Saxony Bundestag) and her fellow board members.
+The idea of bringing Two Pianos to the city where it begins came to life when it became a formal project of The Synagogue and Meeting Center Leipzig eV under the direction of Gisela Kallenbach (former Member, EU Parliament and Saxony Bundestag) and her fellow board members.
 The Center is part of Leipzig’s interfaith community center, Ariowitsch-Haus, founded 2007.
 It serves as a hub for Jewish culture and heritage through holiday celebrations, programming, and Jewish education for the community.

 In connection with the City of Leipzig's bi-annual Jewish week, 23-30 June 2019: